-Charles Ingalls taught us these and many more lessons in his lifetime.
-He spoke to us all in his words, actions, his heart, and his spirit.
-He was a great husband, father, friend, and pioneer.
+Charles Ingalls taught us these and many more lessons.
+He spoke to us all in his words, actions, heart, and spirit.
+He was a wonderful husband, father, friend, and pioneer.

 What is your favorite life lesson learned from Pa Ingalls?
 Now you can relive all of these moments when you purchase the beautifully remastered TV series on blu-ray, DVD or Digital HD!
 Or keep everything in one place with The Complete Series Gift Set, which includes 48 discs and eight hours of bonus material.